justinleewells/Zappos/README.md

 Zappos
 ======
-This program is for my Zappos software development internship program.
+This program is for my Zappos software development internship application.
 I went with binary search algorithms within each "facet bucket" and cached the results for speedier searching.
 Thanks!